History of hearing aids: Ear trumpet

 Frederick Rein's acoustic chair, designed for King John VI of Portugal in the early 19th-century.

 The use of ear trumpets for the partially deaf dates back to the 17th century.
 By the late 18th century, their use was becoming increasingly common.
 Collapsible conical ear trumpets were made by instrument makers on a one-off basis for specific clients.
 Well-known models of the period included the Townsend Trumpet (made by the deaf educator John Townshend), the Reynolds Trumpet (specially built for painter Joshua Reynolds) and the Daubeney Trumpet.

 The first firm to begin commercial production of the ear trumpet was established by Frederick C. Rein in London in 1800.
 As well as producing ear trumpets, Rein also sold hearing fans, and speaking tubes.
 These instruments helped amplify sounds, while still being portable.
 However, these devices were generally bulky and had to be physically supported from below.
 Later, smaller, hand-held ear trumpets and cones were used as hearing aids.

+Ear trumpets were famously used by Beethoven around 1814 when the composer's hearing deteriorated.
+The ones that he used were made by his friend Johann Nepomuk Mälzel.
+Beethoven used these devices by placing the wider end toward a sound source, such as a piano or speaker, to amplify sound directly into his ear.
+Many of these are preserved in the Beethoven Museum in Bonn.

 Frederick Rein Ltd.'s catalog, displaying evolving 19th century designs.

 Rein was commissioned to design a special acoustic chair for the ailing King John VI of Portugal in 1819.
 The throne was designed with ornately carved arms that looked like the open mouths of lions.
 These holes acted as the receiving area for the acoustics, which were transmitted to the back of the throne via a speaking tube, and into the king's ear.

 Finally in the late 1800s, the acoustic horn, which was a tube that had two ends, a cone that captured sound, and was eventually made to fit in the ear.

 Toward the late 19th century, hidden hearing aids became increasingly popular.
 Rein pioneered many notable designs, including his 'acoustic headbands', where the hearing aid device was artfully concealed within the hair or headgear.
 Reins' Aurolese Phones were headbands, made in a variety of shapes, that incorporated sound collectors near the ear that would amplify the acoustics.
 Hearing aids were also hidden in couches, clothing, and accessories.
 This drive toward ever increasing invisibility was often more about hiding the individual's disability from the public than about helping the individual cope with his or her problem.